disa12311/freeroot-by-proot/README.md

-# Disa12311 Installer
+# Ubuntu Rootfs Installation Script

 ## Overview

-This shell script is designed to automate the installation of Disa12311, a lightweight Ubuntu environment using Proot.
+This shell script is designed to automate the installation of  a lightweight Ubuntu environment using Proot.

 ## Prerequisites